Oslo Travel Guide

 Oslo Harbour, Norway © Moyan Brenn

 Legends of heroes and trolls roaming the countryside outside this charming city attract many travellers looking for a Scandinavian holiday.
 Oslo, situated at the end of a 70-mile (110km) long fjord, is Norway's capital and its largest city, rich in culture and folklore with a fascinating Viking history.

 Oslo is the gateway to some of Norway's most scenic areas, with forests, lakes, and hiking trails just a subway ride away.
 But a holiday in Oslo is a joy in its own right.
 This sophisticated city offers cultural attractions, nightclubs, cafes, and chic boutiques enough to tempt any urban soul.

-Although Oslo has small population compared to other European capital cities, it retains a true vibrancy about it.
+Although Oslo has a small population compared to other European capital cities, it retains a true vibrancy.
 The city centre is filled with restaurants, bars, cafes, clubs and theatres and has a very cosmopolitan feel, with street artists hanging around the main street, Karl Johans Gate.
 Oslo is renowned as a city of culture and the City Hall hosts the annual awarding of the Nobel Peace Prize.

 Become our Oslo Travel Expert

 We are looking for contributors for our Oslo travel guide.
 If you are a local, a regular traveller to Oslo or a travel professional with time to contribute and answer occasional forum questions, please contact us.